canonical/jaas-documentation/how-to/deploy_jimm_k8s.rst

 - Basic knowledge of juju
 - A subdomain registered with Route 53.
 To learn how to set that up, please follow :doc:`route53`.
 - Access to a Kubernetes cluster
-- Access to a Postgresql database
+- Access to a PostgreSQL database

 Deploy a Kubernetes cluster
 ---------------------------